 ... to clone the setup onto any other slot or create an AuxFX for global use.

 Right: Assigned parameter macros

-You can drag and drop parameters from any FX panel onto a macro control.
-Unless you have manually setup by drag and drop, the macro parameters are auto assigned from whichever is the current selected FX and will change as you switch between selecting FX.
+You can drag and drop, or assign via right-click for menu on, parameters from any FX panel onto a macro control.
+Unless you have manually setup by drag and drop, the macro parameters are also auto assigned from whichever is the current selected FX and will change as you switch between selected FX.

-Mixer Plugins (colour coded blue in the plugins area) have 1 limitation, they only work for Buses and Output slots.
+Mixer / Multi Layer Plugins (colour coded blue in the plugins area) have 1 limitation, they only work for Buses and Output slots.

 Source Plugins are colour coded gold.
 It is possible for plugins to be both Source and/or Effect types.